Tips and tricks Best practice guides, FAQ & more

 Automated testing is, as we’ve established, key to CI/CD and to confidence in business-critical processes running on Dynamics 365, as well as the larger IT ecosystem.

-But when it comes to testing Dynamics 365, QA teams might find that not all automation tools offer capabilities that will let them test at speed.
+But when it comes to Dynamics 365 automated testing, QA teams might find that not all automation tools offer capabilities that will let them test at speed.
 Firstly, many tools rely on coding, and second, they are built for specific technologies, making them difficult to integrate across platforms.

 Let’s take a closer look at why these capabilities are crucial for continuous testing.